 That light filters in through two cracks.

-First, not only are the EU methane targets ambitious, but also there are reasons for optimism with the European Parliament and EU Member States adopting variations of the Commission’s standardized extraterritorial methane divulgation proposals and remedial measures.
+First, not only does the EU methane reduction target constitute global leadership, but also there are reasons for optimism with the European Parliament and EU Member States adopting variations of the Commission’s standardized extraterritorial methane divulgation proposals and remedial measures.
 And the Russia-Ukraine war is expediting an EU green economy transition that might serve as a model for the world to address climate change.

 On international norms, ditto for the IPCC’s GWP.